Asian stocks follow Wall Street as virus brakes tighten | ExBulletin

 Asian stocks follow Wall Street as virus brakes tighten

-BEIJING Asian stock markets followed Wall Street higher on Monday after China and Australia tightened virus controls that threaten to weigh on the economic recovery.
+BEIJING (AP) Asian stock markets followed Wall Street higher on Monday after China and Australia tightened virus controls that threaten to weigh on economic recovery.

 Shanghai, Hong Kong, South Korea and Sydney advanced.
 Japanese markets were closed for a public holiday.